sanaa857/Kafka/README.md

 # Installing a Kafka Cluster and Creating a Topic
-Installing a Kafka Cluster and Creating a Topic in this project , i will create and install a kafka cluster with creating a topic
+in this project , i will create and install a kafka cluster with creating a topic